-Rule One: Know what to look for.
+Rule 1: Know what to look for

 As adults, bedbugs are about the size and color of apple seeds.
 But a bedbug goes through five "immature" stages before it reaches full size.
 As an egg or emerging bedbug nymph, it can be white or so pale that it can escape detection.
 So the telltale signs are droppings — dark color spots from blood digestion, pale color spots from an excretory waste or the remnants of their shed outer skin.